 The company's environmental management system, which was certified according to DIN EN ISO 14001, has been in place at the Hannover location since June 2012 to ensure protection of the environment.
-In 2015 the Group changed over to the more extensive environmental management system EMAS (Eco-Management and Audit Scheme).
+Since 2015, Hannover Re annually prepares or updates EMAS-III Environmental Statements which have been validated by an external environmental verifier since 2016.
 The annual Environmental Statement in accordance with the EMAS III Regulation is published on Hannover Re's website and in the EMAS Register.
-In 2016 the environmental management system was validated for the first time by an external environmental verifier pursuant to the more comprehensive EMAS III Regulation.

 Major features of EMAS include a rigorous orientation towards continuous improvement of environmental efficiency, the use of consistent performance indicators in relation to key environmental aspects as well as verification of compliance with legal requirements.